5 Easy Steps to Avoid the 30% Tax Withholding for Non-US Self Publishers

 - Amazon’s tax withhold requirements

-- What is a ITIN and a EIN
+- What is an ITIN and an EIN and which one do we need

 My mini disclaimer- I am neither a lawyer nor a financial planner.
 For any specific tax questions and how to go about paying taxes on your royalties in your country and similar issues, you will need to consult it with someone like an international tax adviser, an accountant or a lawyer.